Exhibition: Brie Adkins, Where to Find Magic, ran from May 13 – June 22 at the Naess Gallery, The Paint Spot.

 In which techniques do you mostly work?

 I am inspired by the moments.
-Every best memory, discovery and revelation comes from just seconds of your life.
+Every best memory, discovery, and revelation comes from just seconds of your life.
 These moments inspire magic – they invoke irreplaceable feelings.
-Moments that inspire me look like;
+Moments that inspire me look like this;

 - Discovering something new with my kids while in nature, like a tree mushroom